Lightening Your Load: Mind Over Matter

 And it hit me that perhaps there was a way to transform all the things I needed to do that day — which were really bringing me down — into experiences that could be lighter and simpler — and maybe even fun.
 The key had to be in the way that I approached them – in what I was believing about them, and what I was focusing on as I did them.
 As I became aware of my attitude toward the tasks at hand, I realized that I was more fixated on checking the box than I was on enjoying the experience.
 And I was also swept up in the belief that the work ahead of me was going to be hard, onerous and complicated.

 What if all that changed?
 What if instead of believing I had to get everything done perfectly, I just played at things, took myself a little less seriously, and lightened up a bit?
 And what if instead of believing I needed to get it ALL done, I just focused on what was most important — most aligned with the highest priorities in my day and in my life?
 And what if instead of driving solely toward the outcome, I allowed myself to be fully present in every moment that led up to it?
 Hmm.

 Marcel Proust once said, “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”
 And I have also heard it said that when you change the way you look at things, the things you look at change.

-In this way, we break the vicious cycle of allowing our experiences to bring us down in ways that result in more lousy experiences — and begin anew.
-We consciously align our thoughts with what we most want, rather than letting them denigrate into the negative emotional states we seek to rise above.
-Our actions align with our thoughts, and we find ourselves coming up with creative ways to simplify, get focused on what is most important and get it done while enjoying ourselves in the process – and sharing our joy with everyone around us.
+In this way, you can break the vicious cycle of allowing your experiences to bring you down in ways that result in more lousy experiences — and begin anew.
+You consciously align your thoughts with what you most want, rather than letting them denigrate into the negative emotional states you seek to rise above.
+Your actions align with your thoughts, and you’ll find yourself coming up with creative ways to simplify, get focused on what is most important and get it done while enjoying yourself in the process – and sharing your joy with everyone around you.

 Looking for a better way to lighten your load?